Frequently Asked Questions

 I have a blog page, Helping Heart Blog, where I will occasionally post about my books or author journey.
 The best place to get updates is through my author newsletter, which you can subscribe to below or at the bottom of any page on my site.
 My social media pages will contain updates at times as well.
 Each page has a different purpose.

 Ω10.
-What will your blog and newsletter contain?
+What does your blog and newsletter contain?

 My blog is a way to share helpful articles per se.
-I will be writing about different topics that hopefully will be a blessing to others in times of need.
-I will post a blog once a week.
+I will write about different topics that hopefully will be a blessing to others in times of need.
+I will post a blog twice a month.
 My blogs will revolve around the platform of teaching life lessons.
 I will have various other topics now and then.